Modiwl XCE-2215:

 Assessment Strategy

--good -(B) Most learning outcomes will have been met to a good level.
+-Very good -(B) Most learning outcomes will have been met to a very good level.
 Excellence in some learning outcomes may balance satisfactory attainment in others.
-A good knowledge and understanding of the module content will be supported by a good range of theory, practice and research literature.
-Candidates will provide good critical analysis when reflecting on a significant range of teaching and learning styles.
-Students will have developed their study skills to a good standard and will be able to communicate to a good standard in a professional and academic context.
+A very good knowledge and understanding of the module content will be supported by a very good range of theory, practice and research literature.
+Candidates will provide very good critical analysis when reflecting on a significant range of teaching and learning styles.
+Students will have developed their study skills to a very good standard and will be able to communicate to a very good standard in a professional and academic context.

 Learning Outcomes

-- A sound understanding of how to promote inquiry-based learning;
+- A thorough understanding of how to promote inquiry-based learning

-- The ability to critically analyse and evaluate pedagogy in Health and Well-being and the Humanities
+- The ability to critically analyse and evaluate pedagogy in Humanities, Health and Well-Being

 Assessment type